International Association for the Philosophy of Law and Social Philosophy

 The International Association for the Philosophy of Law and Social Philosophy (IVR) is a learned society for science and was founded in 1909 as the "Internationale Vereinigung für Rechts- und Wirtschaftsphilosophie".
 It was renamed to "Internationale Vereinigung für Rechts- und Sozialphilosophie" in 1933.
 The IVR is the world's central academic organization for the study and advancement of legal and social philosophy.

-Mission
+It is divided into 41 autonomous national sections.

 The primary activities of the IVR include a World Congress every two years, publication of the international journal Archiv für Rechts- und Sozialphilosophie (ARSP), and the IVR Encyclopedia of the Philosophy of Law and Social Philosophy.
-The seat of IVR is in Wiesbaden, in the Federal Republic of Germany.

-The IVR is divided into autonomous national sections embracing most of the nations of the world.

-Many notable academics have served as president of the organization, including Neil MacCormick (Scotland), Ulfrid Neumann (Germany), Enrico Pattaro (Italy), Eugenio Bulygin (Argentina) and Mortimer Sellers (U.S.).
+The seat of IVR is in Wiesbaden, Germany.
+Notable academics who have served as president of the organization include Neil MacCormick (Scotland), Ulfrid Neumann (Germany), Enrico Pattaro (Italy), Eugenio Bulygin (Argentina), and Mortimer Sellers (U.S.).